Thom-J-H/Covid2021vs2020/README.md

 ![report_21_85](https://user-images.githubusercontent.com/12042357/169704222-3909c506-528f-42a9-b29a-2d380c81de3e.png)

  The files associated with this project include the data set, the image files, and the R script to generate the plots.
-The results are displayed in the following dashboard: [Covid & Other Conditions](https://rpubs.com/Thom_JH/Covid_Comorbidities).
+The results are displayed in the following dashboard: [Covid & Other Conditions](https://rpubs.com/Thom_JH/Covid_Comorbidities) (22 May 2022).

 <hr />